 What the heck are lava tunnels and lava shelves?
-I wondered the same thing.
 The tunnels are formed when there is a volcanic eruption and lava escapes from the ground to the surface.
 Manjanggul cave boasts some of the longest and largest lava tunnels in the world.

-There is also an interesting museum located near the entrance to Manjanggul cave which gives you a little insight into the history of how the caves were formed.
+There is also an interesting museum located near the entrance to Manjanggul cave.
+This gives you a little insight into the history of how the caves were formed.

 Other Things to do on Jeju Island

 There are plenty of things to do in Jeju to warrant you spending as much as a week here.
 This is especially the case if you want to incorporate a little R&R into your island break.